The Learning and Communication Complexity of Subsequence Containment: Introduction

 \subsubsection{Non-contiguous pattern matching}

-Tight lower bounds are known~\cite{sun2007communication,liben2006finding} for the communication complexity of the $\LCSk$ problem of determining whether two strings of length $n$ have a common subsequence of length $k$ or greater.
-For example, the authors of~\cite{sun2007communication} prove that $R(\LCSk) = \Omega(n)$ for $3 \leq k \leq n/2$.
-These works are different than ours as they consider sequences with arbitrary alphabets and we focus on fixed alphabets allowing us to circumvent the strong lower bounds in~\cite{sun2007communication}.
-Additionally, we focus on detecting a subsequence of length $k$ in a string of length $n$ whereas~\cite{sun2007communication,liben2006finding} focus on computing the largest length of a common subsequence in two strings of length $n$.
-Consequently, our proof ideas differ from those in~\cite{sun2007communication,liben2006finding}.
+\cite{sun2007communication} and \cite{liben2006finding} proved tight lower bounds for the communication complexity of the $\LCSk$ problem of determining whether two strings of length $n$ have a common subsequence of length $k$ or greater.
+For example, \cite{sun2007communication} prove that $R(\LCSk) = \Omega(n)$.
+These works are different than ours as they consider sequences with arbitrary alphabets and we focus on fixed alphabets allowing us to circumvent their strong lower bounds.
+Additionally, we focus on detecting a subsequence of length $k$ in a string of length $n$ whereas these works focus on computing the largest length of a common subsequence in two strings of length $n$.
+Consequently, our proof ideas differ from those by~\cite{sun2007communication,liben2006finding}.

-Lower bounds on the query complexity of one-sided testers for subsequence-freeness were devised recently in~\cite{ron2021optimal}.
-While lower bounds for query complexity of testing algorithms can be used to derive lower bounds on VC-dimension~\cite{goldreich1998property}, the lower bounds in~\cite{ron2021optimal} do not seem to imply our lower bounds for the VC dimension of classifiers based on the inclusion of a fixed pattern as a subsequence.
-This is because the lower bound proven in~\cite{ron2021optimal} applies to testers with \emph{one-sided} error and arbitrary sequences as opposed to our setting where binary sequences are concerned.
+Lower bounds on the query complexity of one-sided testers for subsequence-freeness were devised recently by~\cite{ron2021optimal}.
+While lower bounds for query complexity of testing algorithms were used by \cite{goldreich1998property} to derive lower bounds on VC-dimension, their lower bounds as well as those of \cite{ron2021optimal} do not seem to imply our lower bounds for the VC dimension of classifiers based on the inclusion of a fixed pattern as a subsequence.
+This is because the lower bound proven by~\cite{ron2021optimal} applies to testers with \emph{one-sided} error and arbitrary alphabets as opposed to our setting where binary sequences are concerned.

-The \emph{deletion channel} (\cite{janson2021hidden}) takes a binary string as input and independently deletes each bit with fixed probability $d$.
-It was proven in \cite{drmota2012mutual} that the problem of determining the capacity of the deletion channel can be exactly formulated as the subsequence detection problem.
+The \emph{deletion channel} takes a binary string as input and independently deletes each bit with fixed probability $d$ (See \cite{janson2021hidden} for a detailed analysis).
+It was proven by \cite{drmota2012mutual} that the problem of determining the capacity of the deletion channel can be exactly formulated as the subsequence detection problem.